-Cooperative Education is a concept which incorporates academic work with employment experience to provide a more meaningful and valuable total experience for the college student.
+Cooperative Education Internship is a program which incorporates academic work with employment experience to provide a more meaningful and valuable total experience for the college student.
 The goal is to afford students the opportunity to enhance their academic knowledge, personal development, and professional preparation.

-Credit is granted for the field experience in Cooperative Education.
+Credit is granted for the field experience in a Cooperative Education Internship.
 Students may earn up to 5 credits per term and apply 12 credits toward an associate degree.
 Appropriateness of learning objectives is an essential feature in the approval for credit process.
 For further information, contact the Student Services Center at 641-422-4207.